WSDOT-GIS/border-crossings/README.md

 This package is for calling the API used by the [U.S. Customs and Border Protection (CBP) "Advisories and Wait Times"][Advisories and Wait Times] website.

+Some examples are provided below to demonstrate how to use this package.

 ## Web Worker (`CrossingsWorker.ts`)

 This file defines a [Web Worker][Using Web Workers] that will call the API periodically.